 After following the Dave Ramsey baby steps for nearly seven years, my wife and I decided to take the Financial Peace University (FPU) course through our church last year.
 We went on to co-lead our own Financial Peace University class in the fall of 2018.
 There are many Financial Peace University reviews out there, yet we hope that you find benefit in our story.

 In 2011, we were introduced to the concept of becoming debt free through Dave Ramsey’s book, Total Money Makeover.
 Even though we were already on a debt pay-down journey for years, it was refreshing to go back to the basics in Financial Peace University to see first hand how other people reacted to Dave’s philosophy.

 Dave Ramsey has been more successful than just about anyone at encouraging a diverse audience to eliminate debt and live a more purposeful life.
 There have been many conversations in the personal finance community about how to better reach the low-to-moderate income population.
 My suggestion is usually to start with Financial Peace University as the class starts with the personal finance basics.
 Dave is effective in rolling out basic personal finance principles such as budgeting in an inspiring way.

-What are the Steps to Dave Ramsey?
+What are the Baby Steps in Dave Ramsey’s Plan?